rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 without automatically and completely hiding `s5`, a supposedly independent sibling section?

-Transparent (i.e hidden) background transformations in advance to such an operation could not be avoided.
+Transparent (i.e hidden) background transformations prior to such an operation could not be avoided.

 > Node `n5` must be a child node of `n1`.